In this topic:

 The advantages of buying ribs at a wholesale warehouse store are low prices and more meat left on the bone compared to slabs you'll find in supermarkets and butcher shops.
 If you like large, meaty slabs of "dinosaur ribs", you'll find them here.
 The disadvantages are that you can't normally buy individual slabs of ribs, you can't get a good look at them through the Cryovac, and you may find large areas of surface fat and some scrappy looking bits at the end of the slabs.
 However, you can easily remove the surface fat and scrappy bits when preparing the ribs before cooking.

 If you need a large quantity of ribs, you can buy them by the case from a local meat supplier.
 This is where your knowledge of terms like "1-1/4 to 1-1/2" and "3-1/2 and down" will come in handy, because that's how you'll order your ribs.
 A meat supplier will offer a variety of sizes, weights, and brands of ribs.
 You usually have to place your order a few days in advance.
-You will find wholesale meat suppliers listed in the Yellow Pages, and most will sell to retail customers like you and me.
+You will find wholesale meat suppliers listed in the Yellow Pages, and most will sell to retail customers like you and me if you ask nicely, especially if you tell them you're a barbecue enthusiast.

 To give you an idea of what you can expect if you buy a case of ribs...I purchased a case of "1-1/4 to 1-1/2" loin back ribs from a meat supplier and cooked them on four WSMs (see Barbecuing With Friends).
 That case weighed about 35 pounds and contained 21 slabs of ribs.

-Most stores don't advertise the brand of ribs they sell, and they tend to change brands frequently depending upon fluctuations in price and availability.
+Most stores don't advertise the brand of ribs they sell and they tend to change brands frequently depending upon fluctuations in price and availability.
 Often, it's best to just shop for ribs by price.
-For example, during the Fourth of July holiday in 2000, I noticed the Cryovaced loin back ribs being sold at a high-end grocery store were the exact same brand and size of ribs being sold at the wholesale warehouse store—but they cost $2 per pound more at the grocery store.
+For example, during the July 4th holiday in 2000, I noticed that the Cryovaced loin back ribs being sold at a high-end grocery store were the exact same brand and size of ribs being sold at Costco—but they cost $2 per pound more at the grocery store.

 If you want to make the best barbecued ribs, there are a few simple steps you should take to prep the ribs.
 It won't take a lot of time or effort, and you will notice the difference in the final product.

-See the Related Articles at the top of this page for detailed descriptions and photos of preparing loin back ribs and spareribs.
+See More Pork Rib Links On TVWB for detailed descriptions and photos of preparing loin back ribs and spareribs.

 Removing the membrane from the bone-side of the slab is one of the secrets of tender ribs.
 Smoke and seasonings will not penetrate the tough membrane, and leaving it intact makes for tough eating.
 The membrane is thickest toward the backbone of the hog and gets very thin toward the belly.
 This means that loin back ribs will have a thicker, tougher membrane than spareribs.
 The density of the membrane is also influenced by the age and size of the hog.

-Sometimes you will see recipes that call for rinsing ribs under running water and/or white vinegar before cooking.
-Do you think barbecue restaurants rinse the thousands of slabs they cook each year?
-No, and you don't need to, either.
+Sometimes you will see recipes that call for rinsing ribs under running water or with vinegar before cooking.
+Do you think barbecue restaurants rinse the thousands of slabs of ribs they cook each year?
+No, they don't, and you don't need to, either.

-The best way to tell whether your ribs are cooked to perfection is to use the "tear test".
-Take hold of two adjacent bones toward the middle of the slab and give them a pull.
+The best way to tell whether ribs are cooked to perfection is to use the tear test.
+Take hold of two adjacent bones toward the middle of the slab and pull them away from each other.
 If the meat offers a bit of resistance but then tears easily, you know the ribs are done just right.
+This method works for both full and partial slabs of ribs.

-Other indicators of doneness, such as how far the meat has pulled down the bone or whether a toothpick passes easily through the meat, are not as reliable as the tear test.
+Other indicators of doneness, such as how far the meat has pulled down the bone or whether a toothpick passes easily through the meat, are not as reliable as the tear or bend tests.

 Here are two techniques that allow you to cook more ribs in your Weber Smokey Mountain Cooker.